Our Lady of Medjugorje: Initial events

 Because of his disobedience, Fr.
 Ivan Prusina had his priestly jurisdiction revoked by Bishop Pavao Žanić on 9 October 1980.
 Fr.
 Ivan Prusina and Fr.
 Ivica Vego appealed to the Franciscan Order and the Congregation for Clergy, who declined their appeal considering the decisions to be final.
 However, the Apostolic Signatura, the highest judicial court of the Holy See, concluded on 27 March 1993 that they had a right on appeal and saw this as a violation of the procedure and declared the dismissal to be null and void; the same followed for Fr.
 Ivica Vego as well.
 The Franciscan Province of Herzegovina tried to present this as a sign of victory against the bishop, however, the bishop's revocation of Fr.
 Ivan Prusina's priestly jurisdiction remained in force, and the Apostolic Signature never reviewed the matter itself, only the procedural defects.
 It later became known that Fr.
-Ivica Vego had impregnated a nun, whom he eventually married and lives with her near Medjugorje.
-Velikonja wrote that it "would not have succeeded had it not been for the rich and long religious tradition of the region."
+Ivica Vego had impregnated a nun, whom he eventually married; the two now live near Medjugorje.